 - Sprëtz – Breath Freshener and Hand Sanitizer

 - Ezpz Placemats – Suction Grip Placemat with Built-In Plate and Bowl

 Shark Tank Air Date: 01/08/16 – Season 7 – Episode 13

 Over 6 billion pounds of fresh blemish-free produce is thrown away because it is not cosmetically pleasing, roughly 40% of what is grown.
 Founded in 2014, Hungry Harvest makes a difference in others’ lives by providing needy people with rejected but perfectly edible fruits and vegetables at affordable prices.

-Evan Lutz is the CEO and co-founder of Hungry Harvest.
-Evan is a 27-year-old social entrepreneur from Baltimore, Maryland who is passionate about food justice, entrepreneurship.
+The co-founder and the CEO of Hungry Harvest is Evan Lutz.
+He is is a 27-year-old social entrepreneur from Baltimore, Maryland who is passionate about food justice, entrepreneurship.
 He’s been recognized in Forbes 30 under 30 in the social entrepreneurship category, Baltimore’s 40 under 40, and Montgomery County Emerging Business of the Year Award.

 |$50,000 for 20%||$60,000 for 50%||Lori Greiner|

 Entrepreneurs: Alanna York and Maureen Emerson